thatcherclough/BetterBackdoor/README.md

 To create the backdoor, BetterBackdoor:
 - Creates 'run.jar', the backdoor jar file, and copies it to directory 'backdoor'.
-- Appends a text file containing the server's IP address to 'run.jar'.
+- Appends a text file containing the attacker's IP address to 'run.jar'.
+  - Note: this IP address is written in plain text.
 - If desired, copies a Java Runtime Environment to 'backdoor' and creates batch file 'run.bat' for running the backdoor in the packaged Java Runtime Environment.

 The backdoor can operate within a single network, LAN, and over the internet, WAN.